MykhayloGusak/backend-developer-assessment/README.md

 - **GET: /api/clients/id/:userId - Get user**

-Through this resource you can obtain the data related to a customer's identifier .
+Through this resource you can obtain the data related to a Client identifier .
 For example:

   ```json
   http://127.0.0.1:3000/api/clients/id/31cdee85-d0d1-43c1-9d87-9390dc4c445d